 Tom Jones Tribute, Tony Scarth, as seen on ITV’s “Stars in their Eyes” with Mathew Kelly in 2002.
 Tony is based in Liverpool.
 A Boy from Nowhere.
 Unique, exciting and undeniably accurate.

 This show is the closest thing you will get to seeing Tiger Tom the Twisting Vocalist and hear growl forth his larynx of steel.

 Jones has also occasionally dabbled in acting, making his debut playing the leading role in the 1979 television film Pleasure Cove as well as playing himself in Tim Burton’s 1996 film Mars Attacks!
-In 2012, he played a dramatic role in an episode of Playhouse Presents.
 (Wikipedia)

 He was awarded an OBE in 1999 and in 2006 he was knighted by Queen Elizabeth II for services to music.

 New venues and clients are welcome to contact us now to pre-book 2020 events.
 Please give full details of the event you’re planning and an idea of your budget + preferred method of payment.